Paragliding (PG) equipment – typical setup

 Used gear

-Used wings can offer a significant savings but will not have the life of new one because fabric and lines decay with age and exposure to the sun.
+Used gliders can offer a significant savings but will not have the life of a new one because fabric and lines can decay with age and exposure to the sun.
 If you plan to fly more than 30 hours a year, new gear is a better value as you will not have to replace it before its useful life is up.
+However, some gliders have high quality fabric coatings that resist UV degradation for 10+ years.
+This is typical of the Ozone and APCO gliders.
+Glider lines rarely last more than 7 years and should be checked every two years.

 It is important to remember that your life depends on the safety and condition of the gear you fly with.
 Used gear (other than from reputable dealers and schools) has unknown origin and usage.
 Do not buy used wings or reserves without having them inspected by factory authorized inspection centers.
 Sellers of such equipment should be happy to share the cost of an official inspection.